FUSAKLA/promruval/examples/human_readable.md

     - Alert has all of these annotations: `title`

   check-prometheus-limitations
+    - All rules expression does not use any experimental PromQL functions
     - All rules expression does not use data older than `6h0m0s`
     - All rules does not use any of the `cluster`,`locality`,`prometheus-type`,`replica` labels is in its expression